Working together to adapt and evolve Alberta’s R&I system

 We also support research within post-secondary institutions that will lead to early-stage technological solutions to industrial and societal challenges, leveraging industry investments in areas of shared research priorities when possible.
 In addition to funding support, post-secondary institutions gain access to our broad networks and receive support for knowledge translation to industry and the health system.

-Ad-hoc collaborations also occur between our subsidiaries and post-secondary institutions.
+Ad-hoc collaborations also occur between our subsidiaries (InnoTech Alberta and C-FER Technologies) and post-secondary institutions.
 Often these are designed to leverage expertise or advanced equipment not readily available at InnoTech or C-FER facilities.
 Our subsidiaries are working to strengthen and formalize relationships with several post-secondary institutions in the near future.

 Other key partnerships